funmaker/Project39-ar/models/YYB式初音ミクCrude Hair/English readme.txt

 •Can't be used to contempt the other countries and  Other people •Some behaviors to confuse the original author and to other stakeholders are forbidden ( such as be used for Television、Animation production company、Magazinee . etc）
-•Can't be used to belittle the original author、original Motion •Don't deceive the creator of this data（Contains claiming to be the creator of the model）
+•Can't be used to belittle the original author、original Motion •Don't deceive the creator of this data（Contains claiming to be the creator of the renderer.model）

 ■About the distribution and remodeling

-Some parts of this model can not be transplanted to other models （e.g.：The twin tail and the waist machinery . etc）
+Some parts of this renderer.model can not be transplanted to other models （e.g.：The twin tail and the waist machinery . etc）

-You have to add this readme（japanese and English） and your own readme to the folder if you edit this model and distribute ( required !)
+You have to add this readme（japanese and English） and your own readme to the folder if you edit this renderer.model and distribute ( required !)

 ■Disclaimer

-The producer of this model ( YYB )  shall not be responsible for any damage and loss caused or alleged to be caused by or in connection with using this model.
+The producer of this renderer.model ( YYB )  shall not be responsible for any damage and loss caused or alleged to be caused by or in connection with using this renderer.model.

 ■Acknowledgments